 Where will WordPress theme design go in future years?
 Who knows.
 The block editor is still new and has a long way to go.
 Page builders have become the norm, offering customization that users 16 years ago could only dream of.

 Meanwhile, on the backend, the WordPress REST API means anything goes — WordPress is completely unrecognizable on decoupled websites, with even static WordPress solutions popping up here and there.
+Finally, if you’d like a lighthearted take on what makes WordPress great, check out our totally legitimate reasons for avoiding WordPress.

 What are your predictions for the future of WordPress theme design trends?
 Let us know in the comments below.